 Size: 2 sound cassettes (2 hr., 22 min.)

 Format: Originally recorded on 2 sound cassettes.
-Reformated in 2010 as 4 digital wav files.
+Reformatted in 2010 as 4 digital wav files.
 Duration is 2 hr., 22 min.

-Collection Summary: An interview of Laurance P. Roberts conducted 1985 July 26-29, by Robert F. Brown, for the Archives of American Art.
+Summary: An interview with Laurance P. Roberts conducted 1985 July 26-29, by Robert F. Brown, for the Archives of American Art.

 Roberts speaks of his education at Princeton University; his first employment as a cataloger working on the John G. Johnson Collection for the Philadelphia Museum of Art; studying in China in the 1930s; working as Curator of Near and Far Eastern Art at the Brooklyn Museum (1934-1938) and then becoming Director there (1938-1942); his years as Director of the American Academy in Rome (1946-1959); writing a report advocating the establishment of the New York State Council on the Arts and Humanities for Governor Nelson Rockefeller; writing a guide to Japanese art museums and a dictionary of Japanese artists; living in Italy.